5ecompendium/emporium/_items/deck-of-many-things.md

 ***Jester.*** You gain 10,000 XP, or you can draw two additional cards beyond your declared draws.

 ***Key.*** A rare or rarer magic weapon with which you are proficient appears in your hands.
-The GM chooses the weapon.
+The DM chooses the weapon.

 ***Knight.*** You gain the service of a 4th-­‐‑level fighter who appears in a space you choose within 30 feet of you.
 The fighter is of the same race as you and serves you loyally until death, believing the fates have drawn him or her to you.
 You control this character.

 ***Moon.*** You are granted the ability to cast the wish spell 1d3 times.

-***Rogue.*** A nonplayer character of the GM’s choice becomes hostile toward you.
+***Rogue.*** A nonplayer character of the DM’s choice becomes hostile toward you.
 The identity of your new enemy isn’t known until the NPC or someone else reveals it.
 Nothing less than a wish spell or divine intervention can end the NPC’s hostility toward you.

 ***Ruin.*** All forms of wealth that you carry or own, other than magic items, are lost to you.
 Portable property vanishes.
 Businesses, buildings, and land you own are lost in a way that alters reality the least.
 Any documentation that proves you should own something lost to this card also disappears.

 ***Skull.*** You summon an avatar of death—a ghostly humanoid skeleton clad in a tattered black robe and carrying a spectral scythe.
-It appears in a space of the GM’s choice within 10 feet of you and attacks you, warning all others that you must win the battle alone.
+It appears in a space of the DM’s choice within 10 feet of you and attacks you, warning all others that you must win the battle alone.
 The avatar fights until you die or it drops to 0 hit points, whereupon it disappears.
 If anyone tries to help you, the helper summons its own avatar of death.
 A creature slain by an avatar of death can’t be restored to life.

 >## Avatar of Death
 >